 Example:

-Suppose, company XYZ Ltd. is trading at PE Ratio of 18, And their projected growth of earnings is 12%,
+Suppose, company XYZ Ltd. is trading at PE Ratio of 18,

 So the PEG Ratio will be: 18 / 12 = 1.5